Last Updated: March 8, 2025

 The Jimi Hendrix Experience

-In September of 1966, Hendrix was brought to London by former Animals musician Chas Chandler, who was interested in managing and producing artists.
-Chandler subsequently formed the Jimi Hendrix Experience, which included Hendrix, guitarist Noel Redding, and drummer Mitch Mitchell.
+In September 1966, Hendrix was brought to London by former Animals musician Chas Chandler, who was interested in managing and producing artists.
+Chandler subsequently formed the Jimi Hendrix Experience, which included Jimi, guitarist Noel Redding, and drummer Mitch Mitchell.
 Within a matter of months, the band had three UK top 10 hits with the tracks "Hey Joe," "Purple Haze," and "The Wind Cries Mary."
-The Jimi Hendrix Experience then released the 1967 album "Are You Experienced," which spent 33 weeks on the UK charts, and peaked at number five on the Billboard 200.
+The Jimi Hendrix Experience then released the 1967 album "Are You Experienced," which spent 33 weeks on the UK charts and peaked at #5 on the "Billboard" 200.

 Jimi Hendrix Net Worth